Katee is a freelance writer who enjoys doing easy, creative crafts, especially with kids.

 Step Three: Clean Your Cell Phone

-You will need to wipe the area that you want to paint with the rubbing alcohol.
+You will need to wipe the area that you want to paint with rubbing alcohol.
 Take a Q-tip or cotton swab and dip it into a rubbing alcohol solution.
 The alcohol will remove any fingerprints, oils, and dirt that have accumulated on your phone.
 Before wiping your entire cell phone, test a small and inconspicuous area first.

 Step Four: Test Your Nail Polish out on a Small Area on the Phone